 Stakeholder Collaboration:

 Throughout the Traffic Alternatives Study, CTIO engaged all planning partners in the corridor including Boulder County, City of Boulder, City of Longmont, Commuting Solutions, Federal Highway Administration, RTD, and CDOT.
 Each of the corridor planning partners provided input and helped to guide the study process.
 The study’s findings were reviewed and discussed by the CO 119 leadership structure.
 This collaborative process led to the concurrence of the recommendations by all planning partner stakeholders.
-This level of collaboration provides a solid foundation for the CO 119 Safety and Mobility Project to move forward to design.
+This level of collaboration provides a solid foundation for the CO 119 Safety and Mobility Improvements Project to move forward to design.

 Provide Input